capiscio/capiscio-docs/docs/community/contributing.md

     Each product maintains its own docs that are aggregated into the unified site.
 You can edit docs in the product repo and they'll automatically appear in docs.capisc.io.

 **1. Fork the relevant repository**
-   - For product docs: Fork the product repo (e.g., `a2a-security`)
+   - For product docs: Fork the product repo (e.g., `capiscio-sdk-python`)
-   - For landing pages: Fork `capiscio-docs`
+   - For the main site: Fork `capiscio-docs`

 2. **Make your changes locally**
    ```bash